abhignarevuru/remeis-2018/Diary.md

 I worked at the x-ray group of the  **Remeis Observatory**  in Bamberg, which is affiliated with the Erlangen Centre for Astroparticle Physics (ECAP) at the Friedrich-Alexander-Universität, Erlangen-Nürnberg in Germany.
 I was supervised by Prof. Dr.  **Jörn Wilms**  for 9 weeks from mid-May to mid-July.

 I mainly worked from the observatory offices in Bamberg and visited Erlangen for talks and seminars.
-People mentioned here include:  **Jörn**  (my supervisor & head of the x-ray group),  **Mirjam**  Oertel (PhD candidate working on the eXTRaS project for XMM-Newton),  **Philipp**  Weber (Masters student - network admin and software go-to person),  **Ralf**  Ballhausen (PhD candidate - multiwavelength spectra),  **Ingo**  Kreykenbohm (postdoc - satellite telemetry & eROSITA science) and several others at ECAP & Remeis.
+People mentioned here include:  **Joern**  (my supervisor & head of the x-ray group),  **Mirjam**  Oertel (PhD candidate working on the eXTRaS project for XMM-Newton),  **Philipp**  Weber (Masters student - network admin and software go-to person),  **Ralf**  Ballhausen (PhD candidate - multiwavelength spectra),  **Ingo**  Kreykenbohm (postdoc - satellite telemetry & eROSITA science) and several others at ECAP & Remeis.

 ## [](https://github.com/abhignarevuru/remeis-2018/blob/master/Training%20Diary.md#brief-outline)Brief outline